devmyqi/php-exams/dev/courses/test.md

 text of third question
 in third course

-### first answer of third question in third course
+### first answer of third question in third course?!

 text of first answer
 of third question
 in third course

-### second answer of third question in third course
+### second answer of third question in third course !

 text of second answer
 of third question
 in third course

-### third answer of third question in third course
+### third answer of third question in third course!

 text of second answer
 of third question
 in third course